Ramanujan College

-Ramanujan College is a constituent college of University of Delhi's South Campus.
+Ramanujan College is a constituent college of University of Delhi's.
 It is named after the Indian mathematician Srinivasa Ramanujan.
 It is located in Kalkaji, near Nehru Place in South Delhi.
 The college runs fifteen courses in the disciplines of Humanities, Commerce, Management, Mathematical Sciences, Computer Science and Vocational Studies.
 It is also the study center for the students of the Non- Collegiate Women's Education Board, University of Delhi and the Indira Gandhi National Open University.
 Ramanujan College has been accredited grade "A++" by the National Assessment and Accreditation Council (NAAC).
 Ramanujan College has also been selected by the MHRD as a Teaching Learning Center and National Resource Center.

 History

 The Ramanujan College, formerly known as Deshbandhu College (Evening) was established in 1958 by the Ministry of Rehabilitation, in the memory of Late Deshbandhu Gupta, a patriot who had dedicated his life to the national freedom struggle.
 The Deshbandhu College (Evening) operated from the premises of the Deshbandhu College that functioned in the morning hours.
 Originally run by the Ministry of Rehabilitation and Education as a men's College, Deshbandhu College (Evening) became a co-educational institution in 1994.
 This college, which is 100% funded by the University Grants Commission has been maintained by the University of Delhi since 1972.

 Until the early 90's the College catered to a large number of students who were gainfully employed in the daytime and pursued their studies in the convenience provided by an evening College.
 During its initial years the College used to function in the late evening hours and developed as a reputed College especially in the field of Commerce studies.
 Other than B. Com (Honours) and B.Com., the College offered B.A.
 Programme and Honours courses in English, Hindi and Political Science to its students.
 The college was also unique because it offered the study of regional languages: Bengali, Punjabi, Sindhi.
 Late Sindhi scholar Dr. M. L. Jotwani, a member of the college teaching faculty, received the Padma Shri award from the government of India in 2003.

 In the year 2010, Deshbandhu College (Evening) was renamed as Ramanujan College, and allocated separate space of seven acres of land within the existing College campus in Kalkaji, New Delhi.
 From an evening College it became a full-fledged morning college in 2012.